lawrancekoh/adaptive-forex-mlops-msc/0_DOCS/Thesis_Update_Guide.md

 ### Section 4.1.2: Component Implementation Details
-**D. Inference Server (inference_server.py)** **Update**: Rewrite this subsection to describe the FastAPI server instead of a generic "ZeroMQ server".
+**D. Inference Server (inference_server.py)** **Update**: Rewrite this subsection to describe the FastAPI server and add the sequence diagram.
 **Suggested Text**:
 > **D. Inference Server (inference_server.py)**
 > The real-time prediction engine is implemented as an asynchronous **FastAPI** application.